Not everyone wants to be a full-time business owner.

 Or maybe, you DO want to start a business…but are afraid of the risks associated with the process (namely, investing a bunch of time and money!)
 If this sounds like you, keep reading.

 This article covers 10 ideas for side gigs you can start quickly and cheaply.
 As a result, you could be a business owner before you know it!

 1. Online Course Creator

 Use a tool like Teachable to easily create a course on a topic you’re passionate about (image source)

-Take your skills, knowledge and experience and turn it into an online course.
+Take your skills, knowledge and experience and turn it into a side gig by creating an online course.
 There are many great tools out there that allow you to easily package up your knowledge and turn it into ready-to-sell e-courses.
 Some of the most well-known online course creation sites are: